Healthy Homes Assessment Petone

 Home Assessments Petone for Rental Properties

-There are numerous things to be able to examine when conducting an home inspection to determine whether your rental property is in compliance with the requirements of the Healthy Homes Standard.
+There are a variety of things to check during an home assessment to see if your rental property meets the requirements of the Healthy Homes Standard.
 Some examples include:

-The repercussions of not having an Healthy home in relation to lawful Residential Tenancies Act and consequently getting on the wrong side of the ruling on tenancy services ruling can be significant for landlords and property managers.
-For expert advice get in touch today to schedule your rental properties house assessment.
+The consequences of not having a Healthy home in relation to the Residential Tenancies Act and consequently being on the wrong side of a Tenancy solutions ruling can be extremely costly for property managers and landlords.
+For professional advice get in touch today to book your rental properties house assessment.

 home assessments for rental properties